-Approximately \$5,178,850, which is approximately 1.00% of the aggregate principal balance of the FFELP loans expected to be acquired by the Issuer by the expiration of the Acquisition Period, will be deposited into the Capitalized Interest Fund on the date of issuance.
-If on any monthly payment date or quarterly distribution date, money on deposit in the Collection Fund is insufficient to pay amounts owed to the Department of Education and to the guaranty agencies, to pay amounts payable under any applicable joint sharing agreement or otherwise remove amounts deposited in the trust estate which represent amounts that are allocable to student loans that are not financed student loans, or to pay administration fees, servicing fees, trustee fees and interest on the notes, then money on deposit in the Capitalized Interest Fund will be transferred to the Collection Fund to cover the deficiency, prior to any amounts being transferred from the Acquisition Fund or the Reserve Fund.
-Amounts released from the Capitalized Interest Fund will not he replenished.
-Amounts will be transferred from the Capitalized Interest Fund to the Collection Fund as described under "SECURITY AND SOURCES OF PAYMENT FOR THE NOTES---Capitalized Interest Fund."
+Approximately \$2,612,930, which is approximately 1.00% of the aggregate principal balance of the FFELP loans (including accrued interest that is expected to be capitalized) expected to be acquired by the Issuer by the expiration of the Acquisition Period, will be deposited into the Capitalized Interest Fund on the date of issuance.
+If on any monthly distribution date, money on deposit in the Collection Fund is insufficient to pay amounts owed to the Department of Education and to the guaranty agencies, to pay amounts payable under any applicable joint sharing agreement or otherwise remove amounts deposited in the trust estate which represent amounts that are allocable to student loans that are not financed student loans, or to pay senior administration fees, servicing fees, trustee fees and interest on the notes, then money on deposit in the Capitalized Interest Fund will be transferred to the Collection Fund to cover the deficiency, prior to any amounts being transferred from the Acquisition Fund or the Reserve Fund.
+Amounts released from the Capitalized Interest Fund will not be replenished.
+Amounts will be transferred from the Capitalized Interest Fund to the Collection Fund as described under "SECURITY AND SOURCES OF PAYMENT FOR THE NOTES-Capitalized Interest Fund."
+Any amounts on deposit in the Capitalized Interest Fund on the May 2013 monthly distribution date will be transferred from the Capitalized Interest Fund to the Collection Fund and will be applied on such monthly distribution date.